SoteriaSoftwareLLC/openrmfpro-automation/python/README.md

 You will need to run `pip3 install requests` in order to load that library into your folder.
 Then you can start with the authentication.py script.

+## Install prettytable

+You will need to run `pip3 install prettytable` in order to load that library into your folder.
+Then you can start with the authentication.py script.

 ## Testing Authentication

 To ensure your authentication is valid using the simple script for testauthentication.sh in the <a href="../scripts/">scripts</a> folder and make sure it prints back 200 as the request status.
 If so then your API call, structure, API Key, Token and user/pwd combination for that API are all valid.